pvandervelde/zinger/README.md

 ## Purpose

-The purpose for CrateRover is to liberate humans from having to carry heavy or unwieldy loads over uneven terrain.
+The purpose for CrateRover is to assist humans by carring heavy or unwieldy loads over uneven terrain.
 The rover will be able to navigate uneven terrain with a load in a safe manner, without being a danger to humans, animals, property or the cargo.